aleenaniklaus/graph_algorithms/README.md

 # Graph Algorithms SP19
-We chose to use an Adjacency list as represented as an array of arrays.
+We chose to use an adjacency list as represented as an array of arrays.

 An alternative to the adjacency list is a sparce matrix.
 While using sparce matricies is common, syntax is overly complex as you must use Numpy/SciPy.
 Since these graphs are for proof of concept, there is no reason to use such powerful structures at this point in time.
 Additionally, graphs will be small, thus the heavy-duty machinery behind Numpy is not necessary.